First-Order Error Matters: Accurate Compensation for Quantized Large Language Models: Abstract

 \section{Abstract}

 Post-training quantization (PTQ) offers an efficient approach to compressing large language models (LLMs), significantly reducing memory access and computational costs.
 Existing compensation-based weight calibration methods often rely on a second-order Taylor expansion to model quantization error, under the assumption that the first-order term is negligible in well-trained full-precision models.
 However, we reveal that the progressive compensation process introduces accumulated first-order deviations between latent weights and their full-precision counterparts, making this assumption fundamentally flawed.
 To address this, we propose \textbf{FOEM}, a novel PTQ method that explicitly incorporates first-order gradient terms to improve quantization error compensation.
-FOEM approximates gradients by directly computing the difference between latent and full-precision weights, avoiding the high cost and limited generalization of backpropagation-based gradient computation.
-This approach introduces minimal additional computational overhead.
-Moreover, FOEM leverages precomputed Cholesky factors to efficiently recover the inverse of Hessian submatrices in real time.
+FOEM approximates gradients by performing a first-order Taylor expansion around the pre-quantization weights.
+This yields an approximation based on the difference between latent and full-precision weights as well as the Hessian matrix.
+When substituted into the theoretical solution, the formulation eliminates the need to explicitly compute the Hessian, thereby avoiding the high computational cost and limited generalization of backpropagation-based gradient methods.
+This design introduces only minimal additional computational overhead.
 Extensive experiments across a wide range of models and benchmarks demonstrate that FOEM consistently outperforms the classical GPTQ method.
-In 3-bit weight-only quantization, FOEM reduces the perplexity of Llama3-8B by 89.6\%, and improves the 5-shot MMLU accuracy of Llama3-70B from 51.7\% to 74.9\%, approaching the full-precision performance of 78.6\%.
-Furthermore, FOEM can be seamlessly integrated with advanced techniques such as GPTAQ and SpinQuant, yielding additional improvements under the challenging W4A4KV4 setting, and further narrowing the accuracy gap with full-precision baselines beyond what current state-of-the-art methods achieve.
+In 3-bit weight-only quantization, FOEM reduces the perplexity of Llama3-8B by 17.3\% and increases the 5-shot MMLU accuracy from 53.8\% achieved by GPTAQ to 56.1\%.
+Moreover, FOEM can be seamlessly combined with advanced techniques such as SpinQuant, delivering additional gains under the challenging W4A4KV4 setting and further narrowing the performance gap with full-precision baselines, surpassing existing state-of-the-art methods.